Cat flea: Effects on the hosts

 A few fleas on adult dogs or cats cause little harm unless the host becomes allergic to substances in the flea's saliva.
 There are 15 substances that can cause allergy in flea saliva.
 The disease that results from allergy is called flea allergy dermatitis.
 Small animals with large infestations can lose enough bodily fluid to fleas feeding that dehydration may result.
 Cat fleas also may be responsible for disease transmission through humans, and have been suspected as transmission agents of plague.
 Severe flea infestations can result in anemia due to blood loss.
 Anaemia can occur with large numbers of fleas.

 Disease transmission

 Cat fleas can transmit other parasites and infections to dogs and cats and also to humans.
 The most prominent of these are Bartonella, murine typhus, and atopic dermatitis.
 The tapeworm Dipylidium caninum can be transmitted when an immature flea is swallowed by pets or humans.
 In addition, cat fleas have been found to carry Borrelia burgdorferi, the etiologic agent of Lyme disease, but their ability to transmit the disease is unclear.
 Finally, cat fleas are vectors for Rickettsia felis.

-The cat flea is not known to transmit Yersinia pestis.
+The cat flea can not transmit Yersinia pestis.